Remove from Favorites Add to Favorites

 Photo Credit: Aubrie Pick

-Those who hold up authenticity with great importance might think traditional pesto is just one thing: Pesto Alla Genovese .
-You know - the deliciously cheesy and garlicky green condiment we put on everything from pasta to pizza to grilled chicken.
-However, pesto knows many forms all over Italy, and goes much further than just this one variety.
+Those who hold up authenticity with great importance might think pesto is just one thing: Pesto alla genovese, the deliciously cheesy, garlicky green condiment we put on everything from pasta to pizza to grilled chicken.
+Made with fragrant basil, pine nuts, and parmigiano-reggiano, it's got a simple formula that's as recognizable as other Italian classics like pizza margherita and caprese salad.
+However, pesto is found in many forms all across Italy, and its history goes much deeper than you might think.

 Different Types Of Pesto In Italy

-If there were a king of pestos, this one would be appointed.
-Whenever a recipe calls for pesto, or a menu on a restaurant simply says "pesto," without any further clarification, we all know this is what they're referring to.
-Basil, Parmigiano Reggiano, pine nuts, olive oil, garlic and salt - sometimes with some Pecorino as well - that's all that it is, and it comes together to make something really beautifully tasty.
+If there were a king of pestos, this one would be it.
+Whenever a recipe calls for pesto, or a menu on a restaurant simply says "pesto" without any further clarification, we all know this is what they're referring to.
+Basil, parmigiano-reggiano, pine nuts, olive oil, garlic, and salt—that's all that it is, and it comes together to make something really beautifully tasty.
 The fresh herbaceous flavor of basil, the salty savoriness of cheese, the zing of garlic plus rich olive oil and pine nuts make magic together.
 Grab Giada's recipe here to see what we mean!
-So, what other pestos are out there?

 Pesto alla Trapanese

 This Sicilian pesto, like many Sicilian dishes, is much lighter and "fresher" tasting than the dishes of northern regions.
-What makes it different from Pesto Alla Genovese is that it uses almonds as opposed to pine nuts, and gets finished with fresh tomatoes, which are bountiful in the south.
-In Sicily, they use the Pachino tomato - which are small, sweet, and similar to cherry tomatoes.
-The addition of tomatoes gives the entire sauce a much lighter, brighter flavor, along with sweetness that its Genoese counterpart doesn't have.
-Sounds like the perfect summer sauce to toss with pasta!
+What makes it different from Pesto alla Genovese is that it uses almonds as opposed to pine nuts, and gets finished with fresh tomatoes, which are bountiful in the south.
+In Sicily, they use the Pachino tomato, which are small, sweet, and similar to cherry tomatoes.
+It's the perfect summer sauce to toss with pasta!
 You can grab Giada's version of this recipe here.

 Pesto agli Agrumi